This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Full-Day Tour from El Calafate

 Finally, if you’re doing the whole Patagonia/Tierra del Fuego area, you could be staying in Argentina but wanting to get over to the Chilean side of things for a day.
+And I highly recommend you do!
+It’s one of my favorite day trips from El Calafate.

 El Calafate in Argentina, is only 3 hours and 25 minutes from the park.
 It’s located to the north, unlike the other two Chilean towns that are closest to Torres del Paine.